guerreropaula/synthetic-corpus-ca-es/corpus/README.md

 # Corpus Overview

-This directory contains the final parallel (ca-es) literary corpus and its associated metadata, which are the main contributions of our work.
+This directory contains the final parallel (ca-es) literary corpus and its associated metadata, which constitute the main contribution of this work.
 It comprises **63 literary texts** (1,577,899 Catalan words; 1,669,795 Spanish words; 30,289 aligned paragraph pairs) within five dialectal variants of Catalan.
 The target translations have been performed using Google's TranslateGemma-27B IT.